Psalm. by Rue Huang (she, her)

 but when He reached into the water

-each hanging gibbous a sunspot in my vision, a
+each hanging gibbous a sunspot in my vision, a penumbra

-penumbra undone.
-He promised me I’d burn now,
+undone.
+He told me I’d sleep now,

 for only a little while.

 Said He’d been listening, zenithlike.
-How physicists
+How astronomers

 are always breaking His universe

-when I open my mouth to speak
+How when I open my mouth to speak

 my body becomes ecliptic, solar,

-I try to ask and find
+my voice wells with a red haze.
+I try to speak and find

 I cannot look directly at Him.
 You, He says, and

-in His mouth my name sounds like
+in His mouth my name sounds like water evaporating,

 a remembered promise,

-an abyss; a swathed lagoon, a place
+an abyss; a swathed lagoon; a place

 Rue really loves blueberries and jazz.
 You can find her doomscrolling @rue.huang on Instagram.